-When and who can you complain to?
+When and to whom can you complain to the Czech Trade Inspection Authority?

 - failure to inform the buyer of their rights when making a complaint,